Kai Tak Sports Park: Schedule and penalties

 The government has imposed strict performance indicators for the Kai Tak Sports Park with a penalty of HK$500,000 for every day if the operator fails to meet usage requirements in the main stadium, HK$100,000 for the indoor centre and HK$50,000 for the public ground accordingly.
 The time for operational acceptance is 1,640 days (54 months) from the commencement of the contract (1 February 2019).
 This means that the park should be finished by June 2023.

 In June 2022, the Commissioner for Sports, Yeung Tak-keung, blamed the COVID-19 pandemic for the delay in opening dates to 2024, saying suppliers had faced difficulties in shipping construction materials to the territory, he added that the contractor won't be penalised for the delay, as no one could have foreseen the COVID-19 pandemic when the contract was signed in 2019.

 Notable events

 Sports

-Kai Tak Youth Sports Ground hosted its first rugby match in November 2024, where Hong Kong beat Brazil with a score of 38–17.
-The main stadium hosted its first annual Hong Kong Sevens in 2025.
-Over 110,000 fans attended the three-day tournament.